weaviate/weaviate-io/developers/weaviate/configuration/datatypes.md

 ## DataType: string vs. text

-There are two data types dedicated to saving textual information: string and text. `string` values are indexed as one token, whereas `text` values are indexed after applying tokenization. `"jane.doe@foobar.com"` as string would be indexed as `"jane.doe@foobar.com"` and also only match that in a [GraphQL where filter](../api/graphql/filters.md#where-filter), whereas as text it would be indexed as `['jane', 'doe', 'foobar', 'com']` and also match the individual words.
+There are two data types dedicated to saving textual information: `string` and `text`.
+They exhibit slightly different tokenization behavior, and `string` also optionally allows the property to be indexed without tokenization.

+Refer to [this section](./schema-configuration.md#property-tokenization) on the difference between the two types.

 ## DataType: date